svanoort/pyresttest/advanced_guide.md

 # Validation Basics
 Validators test response bodies for correctness.
 They perform a test on the response body, with context supplied, and return a value that will evaluate to boolean True or False.

-Optionally, validators can return a ValidationFailure which evaluates to False, but supplies additional information.
+Optionally, validators can return a Failure which evaluates to False, but supplies additional information.

 ## Current Validators:
 ### Extract and test value: